MAZEIT

 problem

-Traditional maze games rely on direct manual interaction, limiting the exploration of how digital systems can influence physical movement.
-The challenge was to design a system that bridges digital input and mechanical output, enabling a user to control a physical environment through an electronic interface while maintaining intuitive and responsive interaction.
+Maze games have traditionally been mechanical systems controlled directly by hand, offering limited exploration of how digital interfaces can influence physical environments.
+The challenge was to design a system that bridges the gap between digital input and physical motion, enabling users to interact with a real-world object through an electronic interface while maintaining precision, responsiveness, and intuitive control.

 solution